-- Criteria for earning a particular grade will be discussed with students by the individual instructor at the beginning of each course.
+- A = 90-100 B = 80-89 C = 70-79 D = 60-69 F = 59 or less - Criteria for earning a particular grade will be discussed with students by the individual instructor at the beginning of each course.
 Grades will be rounded up. - By law, grades may not be given over the telephone.
 Final grades are recorded on the student's transcript at the completion of each term.
-Copies of transcripts may be obtained from the Office of University Registrars by submitting a written request for each transcript requested.
+Copies of transcripts may be obtained from the Office of the University Registrar by submitting a written request for each transcript requested.

-- In most cases, a grade of "D" or "F", or a mark of "F" in pass/fail courses, or a mark of "U" in satisfactory / unsatisfactory courses is not acceptable for progression to the next semester, nor is it acceptable for graduation if it occurs in the last semester of the program. - A grade of "D" in the following professional courses is acceptable for progression and/or for graduation if it occurs in the last semester of the program, as long as the student's cumulative GPA is 2.00: RESP 4144: Scholarship Project; RESP 4146: Foundations of Respiratory Education; RESP 4250: Integration Project; and RESP 4355: Leadership and Management. - In all cases, students must maintain a program GPA of 2.0 or greater in order to progress from one semester to the next, and one year to the next. - If a student earns a D or F grade in a course where a C is required for progression or if the student's GPA falls below 2.00, the student will be placed on academic probation. - Students earning a D or F grade in a course where a C is required may be required to reduce their course load to part time, take a leave of absence, or drop from the program in order to repeat the course.
-Once the course is successfully repeated, academic probation is will be removed and the student will return to "good standing". - Due to course sequencing, it may be necessary for a probationary student to wait until the following year to complete the course.
-In such cases, academic probation may be lifted and the student returned to "good standing" after successful completion of nine credit hours for full time students and six credit hours for part time students.
+- A grade of "D" or "F", or a mark of "F" in pass/fail courses, or a mark of "U" in satisfactory / unsatisfactory courses is not acceptable for progression to the next semester, nor is it acceptable for graduation if it occurs in the last semester of the program. - In all cases, students must maintain a program GPA of 2.0 or greater in order to progress from one semester to the next, and one year to the next. - If a student earns a D or F grade in a course where a C is required for progression or if the student's GPA falls below 2.00, the student will be placed on academic probation. - Students earning a D or F grade in a course where a C is required may be required to reduce their course load to part time (if available), take a leave of absence, or drop from the program to repeat the course.
+Once the course is successfully repeated, academic probation will be removed and the student will return to "good standing". - Due to course sequencing, it may be necessary for a probationary student to wait until the following year to complete the course.
+In such cases, academic probation may be lifted and the student returned to "good standing" after successful completion of nine (9) credit hours for full time students and six (6) credit hours for part time students. - Students returning after LOA or change in program track will be required to demonstrate clinical competence, as determined by faculty, prior to returning to clinical rotations.

-EVALUATION AND REMEDIATION
+EVALUATION